-If you’re looking for things to do in Las Vegas in Spring 2018, check out our list of some of the best activities and attractions, including…
+So if you’re looking for things to do in Las Vegas in the spring, check out our list of some of the best activities and attractions, including...

 - Madame Tussauds Las Vegas